Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-According to medical terminology, encephalitic meningitis is correctly called meningoencephalitis, since in this infectious disease the inflammatory process affects not only the membranes of the brain, but also its substance .
-According to ICD-10, the meningocephalitis code is G04.
-[1]
+According to medical terminology, encephalitic meningitis is more correctly called meningoencephalitis, since in this infectious disease the inflammatory process affects not only the membranes of the brain, but also its substance. [ 1 ]

 Epidemiology

-According to clinical statistics, in half of the cases the etiological agent of meningoencephalitis is not identified.
+As clinical statistics show, in half of the cases the etiologic agent of meningoencephalitis is not identified.

-Listeria meningitis and encephalitis are diagnosed in 20% of cases in newborns and the elderly and have a mortality rate of 22%.
+Meningitis and encephalitis caused by Listeria occurs in 20% of cases in newborns and the elderly, and the mortality rate is 22%.

-Tuberculous meningitis and encephalitis account for approximately 6% of all cases of extrapulmonary tuberculosis, but it is the most severe extrapulmonary form of this disease with a high mortality rate.
-[2]
+Tuberculous meningitis and encephalitis account for approximately 6% of all cases of extrapulmonary tuberculosis, but it is the most severe extrapulmonary form of the disease with a high mortality rate. [ 2 ]

-With rubella, encephalitic meningitis is considered by specialists as a neurological complication, the frequency of which does not exceed one case per five thousand patients.
+In the case of rubella, encephalitic meningitis is considered by specialists to be a neurological complication, the frequency of which does not exceed one case per five thousand patients.

 Herpesvirus meningoencephalitis accounts for about 10% of all cases of this disease.
 The annual incidence of herpes simplex encephalitis is approximately 2 to 4 cases per 1,000,000 population worldwide.
-The result of the initial infection with HSV types 1 and 2 is only a third of cases of damage to the membranes and tissues of the brain, in other cases, encephalitis meningitis is associated with the activation of a latent infection already present in the body.
-[3]
+Only a third of cases of brain membrane and tissue damage are the result of initial infection with HSV types 1 and 2; in the remaining cases, encephalitic meningitis is associated with the activation of a latent infection already present in the body. [ 3 ]

-Viral, bacterial, fungal and parasitic infections are the main causes of encephalitis meningitis .
-[4]
+Viral, bacterial, fungal and parasitic infections are the main causes of encephalitic meningitis. [ 4 ]

-Viral inflammation of the membranes of the brain (meninges) with a simultaneous inflammatory process in the medulla (cerebrum materia) can be provoked by:
+Viral inflammation of the membranes of the brain (meninges) with a simultaneous inflammatory process in the brain substance (cerebrum materia) can be provoked by:

-Bacterial meningoencephalitis can be caused by meningococci (Neisseria meningitidis), Listeria (Listeria monocytogenes), bacteria Mycobacterium tuberculosis (the causative agent of tuberculosis), as well as treponema pallidum (Treponema pallidum), which leads to the development of syphilis.
-At the same time, gradually developing encephalitic meningitis in tuberculosis, in fact, is one of its extrapulmonary forms - tuberculosis of the nervous system, and T. Pallidum brain damage can be defined as syphilitic meningoencephalitis, meningovascular syphilis or neurosyphilis.
-[11], [12]
+Bacterial meningoencephalitis can be caused by meningococci (Neisseria meningitidis), listeria (Listeria monocytogenes), Mycobacterium tuberculosis bacteria (the causative agent of tuberculosis), and also by pale treponema (Treponema pallidum), which leads to the development of syphilis.
+At the same time, gradually developing encephalitic meningitis in tuberculosis is, in fact, one of its extrapulmonary forms – tuberculosis of the nervous system, and brain damage by T. pallidum can be defined as syphilitic meningoencephalitis, meningovascular syphilis or neurosyphilis. [ 11 ], [ 12 ]

 Parasitic protozoa that can infect humans and cause meningoencephalitis include:

-• Fowler's negleria, a unicellular amoeba Naegleria f owleri of the Percolozoa type, inhabitant of fresh waters;
+• freshwater inhabitant Naegleria fowleri - a unicellular amoeba Naegleria f owleri of the Percolozoa type;

 • Toxoplasma gondii, which can be contracted through contact with food or cat feces containing oocysts of this intracellular parasite.